percona/k8spg-docs/docs/openshift.md

     is configured with the `deploy/rbac.yaml` file.
 Role-based access is based on defined roles and the available actions which correspond to each role.
     The role and actions are defined for Kubernetes resources in the yaml file.
-    Further details about users and roles can be found in specific [OpenShift documentation](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html))
+    Further details about users and roles can be found in specific [OpenShift documentation :material-arrow-top-right:](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html))

     ``` {.bash data-prompt="$" }
     $ oc apply -f deploy/rbac.yaml -n postgres-operator